1. Email the Booking Agent

 5. Propose the Show to Concert Committee

-First, make sure you fill out the pre-meeting form, which you can find on OrgSync.
-Then, come to a CC meeting which happens on Sundays, in Usdan 104D (right outside of the WSA office) at 2pm.
+Come to a CC meeting which happens on Sundays, in Usdan 104D (right outside of the WSA office) any time from 2-5 pm.
 Knock on the door or wait in line.
 Concert Committee will hear your request and email you later that day with an offer to propose to the artist.
 Once a number is agreed upon by both Concert Committee and your artist's booking agent, you'll move forward with creating a contract through the contract request form in OrgSync.
 We recommend doing this as soon as you settle on a concrete number for the show.

 You should come to a Concert Committee meeting or email a member as early in the process as possible, that way we can help you with your negotiations and the other steps of planning a show!
 This should go without saying, but apparently enough people have already complained to the WSA to have us specify this further: Our budget is finite.
 Like all money.
 If you want to have some of this money for a concert that you want to organize, it would stand to reason that you should come to us as early as possible to secure funds before we run out.